 Storm Sewer Structures

-A concrete structure providing an access point for storm water to enter a drainage system.
+A concrete structure providing a path for storm water to cross under a roadway.